albanafmeti/nodejs-training-task/README.md

 ### How to run:

-1. Go to server directory and seed: `npm run seed`
+1. Go to server directory and run: `npm start`

-2. Then start server: `npm start`

 3. Go to client directory and run: `npm start`

+### How to test:

+We need to have the server running, since we will run tests with HTTP calls.

+1. Go to server directory and run: `npm start`

+2. Open a new CLI and run: `npm test`